 The survey forms are processed and posted out by the Information & Communication Unit following the closure of a complaint.
 In some instances there is only an email address provided for the complainant.
-This year we developed a digital copy of the form and sent this to complainants with and email only contact.
-Of the 173 emails sent we received four returns (2% response).
+Last year we developed a digital copy of the form and sent this to complainants with an email only contact.
+This year as well as allowing the complainant the opportunity to respond to the survey by post we created a process whereby the individual could scan a QR code and complete the form online.
+Out of the 2,425 surveys sent we received 87 responses via the QR code which were recorded in Citizen Space (this showed a 4% response rate via the QR code).
+We sent 98 emails and received 36 responses, resulting in a 37% response rate (an increase from 2% the previous year).
 The information that is detailed in the returned forms is entered into a dataset and stored electronically.
 Supervisors undertake a 10% data quality check to ensure the data has been recorded accurately.
 The data is considered to be of high quality however there is a possibility of a small number of errors arising from data input for example due to missing fields, inaccurate data recording due to human error etc. It is estimated that the level of error is so small as to have no impact on the quality of the statistical reporting.

 Acting on government advice, the Office closed in mid-March 2020 to all but essential staff.
-This resulted in survey forms not being issued for February 2020 and March 2020 closures, however the Information & Communication Unit issued all survey forms for 2020/21, due to the restrictions on staff numbers in the Office, as a result of COVID we were unable to issue reminders.
+This resulted in survey forms not being issued for February 2020 and March 2020 closures.
+The Information & Communication Unit issued all survey forms for 2020/21, however, due to the restrictions on staff numbers in the Office as a result of COVID, we were unable to issue reminders.
 Issuing reminders is an important way to increase response rates to a survey and as can be seen for 2021/22, if not done, can negatively impact on response rates.
 In 2020/21, response rates were the lowest they have been in recent years.